GaelVaroquaux/scipy-lecture-notes/intro/pandas/index.rst

     Depending on your background, you may think of pandas as excel in Python, or a light database in Python.

+XXX: need figures

+Should we use seaborn.heatmap, or from pandas.tools.plotting import table

 The pandas dataframe
 ====================